Middle and High School Students

 Filling out your FAFSA is a key step to unlocking your college dreams, because FAFSA is the gateway to money for college.
 FAFSA can require persistence and often times, a little help.
 The key to success is creating a timeline to meet FAFSA deadlines and working with the many resources available to get started.

 FAFSA is one of the first steps to starting on a path to your dreams, because it unlocks financial aid from so many different sources.
 Research shows that each year $2-3 billion in federal aid is left unclaimed – it’s time to get your share!
-Post-secondary education can be affordable and is accessible at any age.
+College education can be affordable and is accessible at any age.

 The South Dakota Department of Education provides free information to all South Dakota 6-12th grade students to research and explore over 3,500 postsecondary schools.
 Visit www.SDMyLife.com to develop a Personal Learning Plan, complete a Career Interest Inventory, and explore information on Dual Credit, Pre-College Testing, College Readiness Courses, and Advanced Placement (AP) Courses.